Eureto/HeyWakeUp/README.md

 - integration with app

 React:
-- setting the clock alarm
-- sending information to esp
+- sending time to esp and